attack68/rateslib/docs/source/c_fx_smile.rst

   scheme that uses linear total variance, which is equivalent to flat-forward volatility

-To demonstrate this, we will use an example adapted from Iain Clark's *Foreign Exchange Option Pricing: A Practicitioner's Guide*.
+To demonstrate this, we will use an example adapted from Iain Clark's *Foreign Exchange Option Pricing: A Practitioner's Guide*.

 The ``eval_date`` is fictionally assumed to be 3rd May 2009 and the FX spot rate is 1.34664, and the continuously compounded EUR and USD rates are 1.0% and 0.4759..% respectively.
 With these